AlephAlpha/Nekomata/README.md

 There are also some example programs in [`test/Eval.hs`](test/Eval.hs).
 These examples are based on challenges from [Code Golf StackExchange](https://codegolf.stackexchange.com/).
 But there aren't any explanations.

+You can also [search for `Nekomata` on Code Golf StackExchange](https://codegolf.stackexchange.com/search?q=Nekomata) to find some examples.

 ## Influences

 Nekomata is influenced by the following languages: